grst/nbimporter/README.md

 In[1]:
 ```
 import nbimporter
-import from foo import a
+from foo import a #import from notebook

 a()
 ```